Skip to contents

 frame

-a "numeric.frame" object or a numeric vector that defines the sample points of the binning.
+a "numeric.frame" object or a numeric vector that explicitly defines the knots or breakes for the encoding.

 weights

-optional.
-A numeric vector of sample weights for each value of x.
+an optional numeric vector of sample weights for x.

 reps